RUC-NLPIR/RAG-Critic/README.md

 ---

-对于DPO数据，请您根据我们文章的设置基于我们的SFT数据集以及Error system进行采样构建，并且使用the previous version of [LlaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/releases/tag/v0.6.3).
+For DPO data, please construct it based on our SFT dataset and error system settings, using the previous version of [LlaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/releases/tag/v0.6.3).

 - **Coarse-to-Fine DPO bash:**